chef-boneyard/chef-web-docs-2016/includes_resources/includes_resource_deploy_strategy_callbacks.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-In-between each step in a deployment process, callbacks can be run using arbitrary |ruby| code.
+In-between each step in a deployment process, callbacks can be run using arbitrary |ruby| code, including recipes.
 All callbacks support embedded recipes given in a block, but each callback assumes a shell command (instead of a deploy hook filename) when given a string.

 The following callback types are available: